cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 2. timestampInRelaySwitchTimeUnit;  //  it is timestamp/RelaySwitchTimeUnit
 3. contractNumber; // hamt_get(PreviousStateRoot,contractJSON) / contractNumber +1;
 4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampInRelaySwitchTimeUnit)) // chainID is the only information to pass down in the stateless mode.
-5. PreviousStateRoot; //  type cbor.cid
+5. PreviousStateRoot; //  type cbor.cid; if mutable range is null, PreviousStateRoot = null, means new block is just carrying transaction.
 6. basetarget;
 7. cummulative difficulty int64;
 8. generation signature;